 Each bettor’s bankroll differs in size.
 Since there is no set standard, each person needs to appropriately measure how much funds will be allocated to their bankroll.

-If you’re starting, put aside a sum that you feel comfortable risking.
+If you’re starting out, put aside a sum that you feel comfortable risking.
 This means that if you were to lose this amount, it wouldn’t drive you into a financial frenzy.

-In fact, this is one of the unstated rules of sports betting: do not risk what you can’t afford losing.
+In fact, this is one of the unstated rules of sports betting: do not risk what you can’t afford to lose.